 Since the STL's indictment of the Hezbollah members, the court seems to have entered a slow. downward spiral in terms of its effectiveness.
 A change of prosecutors, budget woes and increasing criticism for its lack of progress have exacerbated the public's already skeptical opinion of the court.
 Lebanese support for the trial has waned slowly but steadily, due in part to the failure of the "Beirut Spring" to foment any tangible political change.
-Many Lebanese were originally in favor of a trial as a means to avenge the blood Hariri spilled, but it has become quite apparent that most Lebanese misunderstood the precedent such a trial might set, especially since it could end the "culture of impunity" that has long since influenced Lebanon's history.
+Originally, many Lebanese were in favor of a trial as a means to avenge the blood Hariri spilled.
+However, it is quite apparent that most Lebanese misunderstood the precedent such a trial might set, especially since it could end the "culture of impunity" that has long since influenced Lebanon's history.
 Moreover, the STL would be plagued by bureaucratic red tape and an exceptionally long wait for action.
-It should come as no surprise, however, that the Lebanese were unable to interpret the trial for its intended purpose, particularly since no other means of achieving any kind of transitional justice has been utilized in the country despite its many wars.
-The STL has essentially become a political orphan, as few Lebanese are concerned about the trial and even fewer actually support it.
+At the same time, it should come as no surprise that the Lebanese were unable to interpret the trial for its intended purpose, particularly since no other means of achieving any kind of transitional justice has been utilized in the country despite its many wars.
+At this point, the STL has essentially become a political orphan, as few Lebanese are concerned about the trial and even fewer actually support it.
 Ultimately, the almost complete lack of response to this most recent scandal helps to underscore the tribunal's imminent death.